MJoergen/bluff/README.md

 each other one-on-one.
 The game played is a dumbed-down version of poker.

 # Rules of the game
-A round is played by two players only.
-Each player starts a 'match' with 100 credits.
+A 'match' is played by two players only.
+Each player starts a match with 100 credits.
 A match consists of a number of 'rounds'.
 The players keep playing rounds until one player runs out of credits.
 This ends the match between the two players.